 Canberra can experience some wild weather.
 We ride the tours if the weather is wet so do bring a raincoat and warm clothes.
 We also offer free use of raincoats, overpants and gloves to keep you dry, warm and comfy, but call ahead to check availability.

 Your Trip: For your Urban Adventure you will be in a small group of a maximum of 10 people over 12 years of age and up to 2 children aged 6-11.
 Children must be accompanied by a parent or legal guardian.

 Confirmation of booking: If you have your voucher, your booking is confirmed.
 We'll see you at the start point.
 Get in touch if you have any concerns or require more information via the email address or phone number (business hours only) on your voucher.

 Additional Information: Please note that toilets are available in Questacon and the National Library foyers, where we start and end the tour.

 Closure of sites: Some of the sites on the itinerary may be closed by the government for special events or in extreme weather, such as on high fire risk days.
 Alternative sites and routes will be offered in these circumstances.

 In severe weather we may cancel the full tour if it is deemed too risky to ride.
 In this case we will offer to reschedule you on the next available tour, provide a credit for another tour, or give you a refund.

 Child Policy: Children between the ages of 6 and 11 inclusively are permitted on this tour free of charge.

-IMPORTANT: Note that we only have equipment for up to two children per tour (special child attachments for adult bikes).
+IMPORTANT: Please note that we only have equipment for up to two children per tour (as special child attachments are required for adult bikes).
 Child spots are available on a first-come, first-served basis.
 You must notify us at the time of booking if you will be bringing a child so that we can reserve the equipment for you.
-Please contact us at firstname.lastname@example.org.
+Please contact us at email@example.com.

 Children under 6 are not allowed on this tour unless a special arrangement has been made before booking.